eps1lon/types-react-codemod/README.md

 ### `react-element-default-any-props`

+> [!CAUTION]
+> This codemod is only meant as a migration helper for old code.
+> The new default for props of `React.ReactElement` is `unknown` but a lot of existing code relied on `any`.
+> The codemod should only be used if you have a lot of code relying on the old default.
+> Typing out the expected shape of the props is recommended.
+> It's also likely that manually fixing is sufficient.
+> On vercel/nextjs we only had to fix one file while the codemod would've changed 15 files.

 Off by default in `preset-19`.
 Can be enabled when running `preset-19`.

 Defaults the props of a `React.ReactElement` value to `any` if it has the explicit type.